-Developed and offered by churches and religious institutions, religious pre-martial counseling it combines experience, wisdom, and theology.
-You might also see Pre-Cana as a marriage preparation option if you’re Catholic.
+Developed and offered by churches and religious institutions, it combines experience, wisdom, and theology.

 Secular premarital counseling

 Non-religious and based on a combination of couples therapy techniques and academic research.
 May leverage methods like EFT, psychodynamics, or the Gottman Method.

 Maybe you consider yourself more spiritual than religious.
 Or perhaps you attended mandatory premarital counseling so you can host your ceremony in a religious institution and found that it was outdated.
-With Ours is a secular relationship coaching program that is based on couples therapy models used by licensed marriage and family therapists across the globe.
+OURS is a secular program that is based on couples therapy models used by licensed marriage and family therapists across the globe.

 Emotionally Focused Therapy (EFT)